Youth Advocates for Health

 “At the last school, a girl came to 5 out of the 6 lessons that we taught.
 Every week she’d come back and talk about how she used what she learned. … It was pretty cool that we made that much of an impact.”

-Before implementing the program, teen teachers consistently reported being unsure of their knowledge, skills, and abilities to teach younger youth.
-However, post-implementation results showed a pattern of improved health knowledge, self-perception, and increased skills/abilities such as communicating with others and public speaking.
-Post-implementation data also show that teen teachers reported increases in positive youth development constructs (e.g., pro-social values, future orientation, contribution to others).
+Before starting the program, teen teachers consistently reported being unsure of their knowledge, skills, and abilities to teach younger youth.
+However, the results showed a pattern of improved health knowledge, self-perception, and increased skills/abilities such as communicating with others and public speaking.
+Data also show teen teachers reported increases in positive youth development constructs (e.g., pro-social values, future orientation, contribution to others) after participating.

-Participants also consistently reported that because of their YA4-H! experience, they view themselves as leaders, mentors, and people who can help others.
-Analysis of the program shows that teen teachers’ levels of comfort, confidence, and teaching skills increased after the full program.
+Participants consistently reported that because of their YA4-H! experience, they view themselves as leaders, mentors, and people who can help others.
+Evaluation of the program shows teen teachers’ levels of comfort, confidence, and teaching skills increased.

-Pre- and post-survey results, interviews, open-ended comments, observations, and notes illustrated increases in health knowledge and healthy eating behaviors among participating teens and younger youth such as reading nutrition labels and engaging in more physical activity on a regular basis.
-We found that teen teachers and younger youth demonstrated increases in health/nutrition awareness, skills such as food preparation, and increased motivation and desire to eat healthy.
+Pre- and post-survey results, interviews, open-ended comments, and observations showed increases in health knowledge and healthy eating behaviors among both teens and younger youth.
+Those include reading nutrition labels and engaging in more physical activity on a regular basis.
+We found teen teachers and ‘students’ demonstrated increases in health/nutrition awareness, skills such as food preparation, and increased motivation and desire to eat healthy.

-Evaluation revealed emerging aspects of both positive youth development and youth-adult partnership frameworks.
-Teen teachers and participating adults consistently reported that the initial statewide training was a key component, and the CHFFF curriculum and TAT materials were considered highly useful resources.
+Evaluation results found aspects of both positive youth development and youth-adult partnership frameworks.
+Teen teachers and adult partners consistently reported the initial statewide training was a key component including associated curricula.

-The YA4-H! pilot program demonstrated initial success in achieving its mission and targeted goals.
-We found, overall, that when youth are trained, given a stipend for their involvement, and provided a high level of support, structure, and organization to teach younger youth, they gain important developmental benefits (Lee and Murdock 2001).
+The YA4-H! program has consistently demonstrated success in achieving its mission and targeted goals.
+We found, overall, that when youth are adequately trained and provided a high level of support, structure, and organization to teach younger youth, everyone benefits (Weybright et al., 2016).